7 New Year Resolutions for Your Website

 Managing the content on your website can sometimes seem like an impossible task, and you may not even know where to start.
-To make it easier, we've come up with a list of 7 simple things you can do in 2018 to improve your web presence and your customers web experience.
+But fear not, here are our 7 simple things that you can do to improve your web presence.

 1. Incorporate Responsive Design